ananya2022/Function-Generator/README.md

   * [Acknowledgement](#acknowledgement)
   * [References](#references)
 ## Abstract
 Function generators have versatile applications in electronics.
 In this work, a function generator has been constructed by cascading three well known circuits – The Wien Bridge Oscillator, Schmitt trigger, Integrator.
 The Wien Bridge Oscillator has been constructed using JFET and Op Amp; Schmitt trigger using CMOS transistors; Integrator using the RC circuitry.
 The Wien Bridge Oscillator produces a sine wave that acts as an input to the Schmitt trigger circuit which in turn converts it to a square wave.
 The square wave is further converted to a triangle wave by the integrator.
+Modified circuits gave good results.
 ## Reference Circuits
 This waveform generator is a combination of the three standard circuits - Wien Bridge Oscillator, Schmitt Trigger and Integrator.
+The most commonly found, standard electronic circuits were designed differently keeping in mind the efficiency of functioning and advantages to produce a new circuit with versatile applications.
+The Wien Bridge Oscillator was initially conructed using two JFETs.
+The Schmitt trigger circuit was constructed using CMOS transistors and an Op Amp RC integrator was used.
+A lot of descrepancies in the parameters and subsequent waveforms were seen.
+Owing to this, a new design was adapted using Op Amp and FET (Wien Bridge) and RC Integrator.
+NMOS and PMOS transistors of 0.180um length, widths of (0.36um and 0.9um respectively) were used.
 ### Wien Bridge Oscillator
 ![image](https://user-images.githubusercontent.com/101338084/157718284-0046d794-8982-453b-a0b8-e451a744de75.png)
 ### Schmitt trigger